+Liquidity Risk

-Liquidity Risk: Liquidity risk can be defined as the potential inability of the Bank to meet its maturing obligations.
+Liquidity risk can be defined as the potential inability of the Bank to meet its maturing obligations.
 Liquidity risk is inherent in banking operations and liquidity planning and management are necessary to ensure that the Bank meets its obligations at all times.
 The Treasury division, in conjunction with other departments, manages the liquidity on a daily basis.
 ALCO, which meets regularly, sets the broad framework for Treasury to operate so that the Bank is always in a position to meet its financial commitments.
 During crisis, the bank's ability to manage liquidity requirements could be impacted due to increased cost of funds or accessibility to wholesale funding.
 Moreover, any market disruption may impact liquidity of investments.
 Doha bank has a comprehensive Liquidity Management framework for managing the liquidity risk.
 The framework sets the group's risk appetite for liquidity risk by setting limits and benchmarks.

 The Bank's approach to manage the liquidity risk is to ensure that it has adequate funding from diverse sources at all times.
-Diversification of the Bank's depositor base, reducing dependence on large depositors for reducing concentration risk and maintaining a suitable mix of deposits including lowcost deposits are some of the measures that the Bank is regularly taking to maintain a suitable deposit base.
-The Bank relies on many quantitative indicators to manage its liquidity risk positions.
+Diversification of the Bank's depositor base, reducing dependence on large depositors for reducing concentration risk and maintaining a suitable mix of long, medium and short term deposits including low-cost deposits are some of the measures that the Bank is regularly taking to maintain a suitable deposit base.
+The Bank relies on many quantitative indicators and forecasts to manage its liquidity risk positions.

-The Bank maintains high quality liquid assets, which can be liquidated at short notice to raise cash, if required.
+The Bank maintains sufficient high quality liquid assets, which can be liquidated at short notice to raise cash, if required.
 The bank's liquidity policy requires the bank to maintain a pool of liquid assets which can be accessed at the time of liquidity crises.
 The Bank also has in place credit lines with several international banks to make funds available in case of need.
-The Bank's liquidity position is subjected to diverse stress scenarios in order to evaluate the impact of unlikely but potentiality plausible events on liquidity.
+The Bank's liquidity position is subjected to diverse stress scenarios in order to evaluate the impact of unlikely but potentiality plausible events on liquidity and regularly evaluated by ALCO.
 Scenarios are based both on historical and hypothetical events.
 The results obtained from such stress testing provide meaningful input when defining target liquidity risk positions.

 In addition, the Bank maintains a Contingency Liquidity plan, which details how liquidity stress events would be managed during a crisis situation.
+Post diplomatic crisis, we have submitted Liquidity Contingency Plan to QCB for remaining period of the year to mitigate liquidity risk.
 Since nature of any such event cannot be ascertained in advance, the plans are designed to be flexible and hence provide various options that could be used during liquidity crisis situation.
 The bank has also implemented an Asset-Liability Management system, which provides further guidance towards the Bank's balance sheet management.